getnamingo/fossbilling-epp-registrar/README.md

 }
 ```

+This change is **already included in FOSSBilling 0.8.3 and later**, so it is **not** required on newer versions.

-This must be re-applied after every FOSSBilling update.
+If you apply this patch to an older version, it must be re-applied after every FOSSBilling update.

+## Upgrade

+- Before upgrading, note your current module settings.
+- Download the updated module and repeat the installation steps to replace the existing files.
+- After upgrading, verify that your module settings are still correct.

 ## Troubleshooting